meshcloud/unipipe-service-broker/README.md

 # UniPipe Service Broker

-A universal service broker to connect CI/CD pipelines with Platforms that speak OSB API.
+A universal service broker to connect CI/CD pipelines with platforms that speak [OSB API](https://www.openservicebrokerapi.org/).

 This project implements the OSB API and stores information about instances and bindings in a git repository.
 The services will be created in a later step via a CI/CD pipeline that tracks the git repository.
 This decoupling allows using UniPipe Service Broker with any CI/CD piepline of your choice that will do the actual provisioning.